 All patients must fast before surgery – this is for your safety and failure to follow these instructions may result in your surgery being cancelled.
 It does not matter which anaesthetic technique is planned- all require you to be fasted.

-➢ Do not eat anything for 6 hours before your appointment time.
+For 6 hours before your appointment time:

 Acceptable